esiteq/PocketMine-Panel/README.md

 # PocketMine-Panel
 <p>This is a very simple Web panel for PocketMine-MP server.
 It lets you start, stop and restart the server, and view server log, without access to Linux shell.</p>
+<p>This panel has no ability to view players, ban players, add plugins, etc. Maybe later, these functions will be added.</p>
 # Installation
 <p>Installation instructions are for Debian family distributions (Debian, Ubuntu).
 On other distributions, such as CentOS / RedHat, you need to use instructions for these operation systems to get all scripts working.</p>
 <ol><li>First, you need root access to your server to be able to get all necessary permissions.</li>